Tips On How To Prepare For Your Engagement Photography Session And Be Prepared

 Adding a few fun props can add a creative touch for your engagement photos.
 This can be anything from your furry best friend, to a blanket, to a bicycle.
 I love to photograph couples that have extra props to interact and will help tell their love story.
 Consider adding a prop for your engagement photography session and if you are unsure what to bring, ask me.
 The more creative and personalized the better!

-Vancouver has an amazing assortment of flowers in and around the city.
 Wildflowers, or bouquets are a nice touch to engagement photos.

-Your favorite drink
+Your favourite drink

 A bottle of your favourite wine, or champagne, is a nice touch to engagement photos.
 We are here to celebrate!
 What better way than saying “cheers” with your favourite drink.
 There are a few more tips that I have included, but decided to elaborate in a section dedicated especially to celebrating with your favorite drink.